asclaudino/finance-wrapped/README.md

 ![image](https://github.com/user-attachments/assets/404e5e99-4bec-4c7c-b00f-3c0dfe8e672b)

 Finance Wrapped is a full‑stack financial application developed as a project for an internship interview.
-It combines a FastAPI‑driven/PostgreSQL backend with a Next.js‑powered frontend to deliver a responsive financial dashboard with smooth animations and a creative Spotify integration.
+It combines a FastAPI‑driven/PostgreSQL backend with a Next.js‑powered frontend to deliver a responsive financial dashboard with smooth animations and a creative Spotify twist.

 ---

 ## Overview & Architecture

 This project is a modest yet fully integrated solution where the backend and frontend work together to deliver financial data and a unique user experience.
-Built with FastAPI for the backend and Next.js for the frontend, Finance Wrapped exemplifies:
+Built with FastAPI/PostgreSQL for the backend and Next.js for the frontend, Finance Wrapped exemplifies:

 - **Backend & Data Integration**:
   The backend, powered by FastAPI, serves financial data via a RESTful API.
 Data is populated using a CSV generator script, which generates random financial transactions/savings.
-The backend runs on a Python virtual environment (venv) to ensure dependency isolation and stability.

 - **Frontend**:
   The frontend is built with Next.js.
 It features intuitive animations with framer-motion package for a smooth user experience and integrates a Spotify component to pull in music data, adding an innovative twist to financial insights.